-Your Conservation Legacy
+Your Legacy for Conservation

 Bequests: Leave Land Trust of Virginia a gift through your will or revocable living trust.

-Appreciated Assets: Donate securities (i.e. stock), personal property, real estate and insurance policies.
+Appreciated Assets: Donate securities (i.e. stock), personal property, real estate, and insurance policies.

 Talk to your legal or financial adviser to learn more about the ways in which you can include the Land Trust of Virginia in your estate plans.